 1) Pixelate the Image

-For this first step you will need your logo in a vector format, such as EPS or AI.
+When learning how to make 8-bit art in Photoshop the first step is saving your logo as a vector format, such as EPS or AI.
 Open the image in Photoshop.
 When prompted to enter the dimensions of the image, uncheck the box labeled “Anti-aliased.”
 This will instruct Photoshop not to smooth the edges of the image, leaving them as one color.
 The goal is to end up with an image that has jaggies.
 And we want to keep the image dimensions small enough that each square is the equivalent of a 1×1 pixel, with no half-squares or overlapping.